max-kaufmann/sourcing-app/README.md

 Here are some takeaways from my experimentation:
 - Even under the current under-optimised scaffolding, the LLM agents are able to navigate the web, and often find out who the person is that they are looking for.
 - Currently, they are able to find at least some information (e.g. current place of work, personal website links, etc.) with OK reliability but far from perfect.
 - Many relevant sites (most notably likedin) will block the LLM by default, which is a relatively large barrier.
+I think you could work around it with some dedicated engineering.
 - Price is OK, ends up being <£0.05 per author in all cases I have seen so far.
 - The LLMs seem pretty bad at actual discerning whether a candidate would be exciting using the criteria, but this may be fixable with a more sophisticated prompt.

-I would guess with a more work (maybe a few days from an engineer, working with someone who understand recruiting), this could be made into a relatively good function
+I would guess with a more work (maybe a few days from an engineer, working with someone who understand recruiting), this could be made into a relatively good function for creating a list of authors and their background links, and selecting specific information.
+I also think that, although I'm currently using the built in inspect_ai tools with claude 3.7, o3 with built in web search might be meaningfully better - I think that's something which would be good to explore in the future.